mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

     2. If “1” failed, do a DFS which only searches paths of length 2 or less.
     3. If “2” failed, do a DFS which only searches paths of length 3 or less.
         - ... and so on.

+## Synergies between Evaluation Function and Alpha-Beta ?

+- Alpha-Beta: amount of pruning depends on expansion ordering
+    - Evaluation function can provide guidance to expand most promising nodes first ( which later makes it more likely there is already a good alternative on the path to the root )
+    - somewhat similar to role of A\* heuristic , CSPs filtering
+- Alpha-Beta: similar for roles of min-max swapped
+    - Value at a min-node will only keep going down
+    - Once value of min-node lower than better option for max along path to root, can prune
+    - Hence: If evaluation function provides upper-bound on value at min-node, and upper-bound already lower than better option for max along path to root THEN can prune.

 ![](../imgs/cs188_iterative_deepening.png)